 You Have Celiac Disease

-For the estimated 1 percent of Americans with celiac disease, even the tiniest bit of gluten poses a serious threat to the lining of the small intestine.
+For the estimated one percent of Americans with celiac disease, even the tiniest bit of gluten poses a serious threat to the lining of their small intestine.
 This interferes with the body's ability to absorb nutrients and can make a person malnourished and very sick.

 When symptoms are present, they can vary person to person and may include:

 - Diarrhea, abdominal bloating and pain, or constipation

 - Arthritis, or bone or joint pain

 - Itchy skin rash, usually on the elbows, knees, and buttocks

 Celiac disease is very treatable.
 Within weeks of starting a gluten-free diet, symptoms of celiac disease begin to cease and the small intestine begins to heal — but you must avoid gluten for the rest of your life.